 - 1x points on everything else

-You also get a $100 airline fee credit for incidental fees at one airline and up to $120 in annual dining credits for select eateries.
+You also get up to $120 in annual dining credits for select eateries (enrollment required).
 Your points are most valuable when redeemed for award flights.
 Points are worth 1 cent each on flights booked through Amex Travel.
-A better option can be transferring your points to one of their 15 airline transfer partners.
+A better option can be transferring your points to one of their airline transfer partners.

 Learn more: Johnny Jet Recommended Credit Cards